 Engaged Users is a Facebook metric you’re probably familiar with, but what about Consumers?
 Both metrics are very similar, and although Consumers is perhaps lesser known, it can actually offer more in-depth insight when it comes to content performance.

-Lets start by taking a look at how Consumers are defined.
+Let’s start by taking a look at how Consumers are defined.

-The main difference between how Consumers and Engaged Users are defined, is that Consumers are people that clicked on your posts (anywhere within a post), while Engaged Users are people that clicked or created a story anywhere on your page (this includes liking your page).
+The main difference between how Consumers and Engaged Users are defined, is that Consumers are people who clicked on your posts (anywhere within a post), while Engaged Users are people that clicked or created a story anywhere on your page (this includes liking your page).

 Since Consumer engagement is limited to posts and Engaged Users can click anywhere on the page, the number of Engaged Users on your page will always be equal to or larger than the number of Consumers.

 Both metrics are available within Facebook Insights at the page and post level.
 At the post level the number of Engaged Users and Consumers should almost be equal.

 Since the two metrics are so similar, both can be used to measure audience engagement and content performance.
 However, because of the subtle differences in how each metric is calculated, each has an ideal use case.